-His frustration only escalated as another error message would appear again at the end of the process stating that he was not eligible to participate in the presale for concert tickets to Jingle Ball.
-However, the confusion was that he lived in an area that should have worked perfectly, so I knew there was a glitch and not just a small one; this one had the potential to result in a customer service nightmare.
+The confusion and frustration was that he did live in an area that should have allowed him to make the purchase with no problems.
+Once I confirmed his address and walked through the process with him, I knew there was a glitch and not just a small one; this one had the potential to result in a customer service nightmare.

-You see, each year before tickets went on sale to the general public, we would hold a special pre-sale for members of our database to buy seats, a full day before anyone else.
-It was an excellent benefit, but the problem you experience with selling any ticket to an extremely popular show or event is the potential for scalpers to buy a large amount and sell them to the public at much higher prices.
+Z100 holds a special pre-sale to offer members of the database an opportunity to try and purchase Jingle Ball tickets a full day before anyone else.
+However, when selling tickets to an always sold-out show, there is the potential for scalpers.
+These "ticket" companies try to buy a large amount of tickets and sell them to the public at much higher prices.

-When I received the call that evening, it was clear that someone had made a mistake in programming the online ticket system and somehow this gentlemen's zip code was in the blocked list.
+When I received the call that evening, it was clear that someone had made a mistake and programmed the online system incorrectly.
+The gentlemen's zip code, along with thousands (if not tens of thousands) of others, was in the blocked list.

-I quickly wrote down his information and called the venue box office.
-I worked with their team to identify the problem and fortunately, it was only one zip code that was affected for the sale.
-The quick actions helped to correct the problem immediately.
-We were also able to save some tickets for those that may have been originally blocked to ensure they would have an opportunity to see the show.
+I quickly wrote down his name and number and assured him there would be tickets.
+I called the Madison Square Garden box office and Ticketmaster to work with their team to identify and correct the problem.
+Fortunately, it was only one zip code that was affected and we were able to correct the problem immediately.
+We also saved a section of tickets to ensure anyone that may have been blocked incorrectly would have an opportunity to possibly purchase seats.

-What saved a potential nightmare that day and helped to correct things before it was too late, was the fact that me and my team always communicated with the database (and everyone) by providing a personal e-mail address, a mobile and direct office number so people could have instant access for questions, comments or any feedback for the station.
-Each e-mail and online communications stated one of us as "Your Insider" and included the information.
+What saved a potential nightmare that day and helped to correct things before it was too late, was the fact that I always communicated with each member of the database by providing a personal e-mail address and my direct phone number as the signature, so people could reach me with questions, comments or any feedback for the station.
+I signed each e-mail as, "Your station insider, Sammy" and included all my information.

-Fortunately, the listener who experienced the problem was able to easily discover what to do and call me that day.
-We were able to quickly correct the mistake, within moments of the sales starting, and avoid a situation where many people could have encountered a very bad experience.
+Fortunately, the listener who experienced the problem had that information and called me immediately once the error occurred.
+I was able to correct the mistake and avoid a situation where many people may have encountered a really bad experience with the station.